mgarythomas/mgarythomas.github.io/content/architecture/cost-of-complexity/costOfComplexity.md

 ### A few key examples:

 - **Legacy Systems**: Platforms that underperform but persist due to inertia.
-- **System Fragmentation**: Redundant tools and siloed data that multiply integration pain.
+- **Zombie Platforms**: Systems that should be decomissioned, but no one owns them or claims to use them or more specifically has established a project for their removal and decommission.
-- **Zombie Platforms**: Systems no one owns but can’t be decommissioned due to uncertainty.
+- **System Fragmentation**: Redundant or Overlapping tools and siloed data that multiply integration pain.

-Together, these introduce low-grade drag on agility.
-The result?
-Innovation fatigue.
+Together, these reduce our capacity for agility and innovation but also cloud our strategic focus.
+Ultimately we find ourselves in a state of innovation fatigue.

 ---